-I know that I claim that a lot of these recipes are incredibly easy to make, but this one has to be near the top of the list of easy traybakes.
-It was quick to assemble and really only requires some chopping, butter melting and biscuit crushing.
+I know that I claim that a lot of these recipes are incredibly easy to make, but these Poor Man’s Florentines have to be near the top of the list of easy traybakes.
+It was quick to assemble and really only requires some chopping, butter melting, and biscuit crushing.

 (Florentine recipe #1 will possibly make an appearance sometime in the future, it just needs a few tweaks to get it right.
 Florentine recipe #2 was a disaster and even though it could probably be rescued with a few changes to the method and ingredients, I’m not sure it deserves a second attempt!)

 Anyway, to get back to these florentines.
 For some reason they are called Poor Man’s Florentines.
 I have no idea why.
-I mean, if you’re poor and can afford the ingredients for these, then I’m sure you could rustle up a batch of regular florentines just as easily.
+I mean, if you can afford the ingredients for these, then I’m sure you could rustle up a batch of regular florentines just as easily.
 Maybe it’s the lack of chocolate that makes them more affordable?
-Who knows?!
+Who knows?
 And frankly, who cares, because they taste good no matter what you call them.

-1. Crush the biscuits and mix with the sugar.
+- Crush the Digestive biscuits and mix with the sugar.
 Melt the butter and pour over the biscuits and sugar.
 Press firmly into a traybake tin.

-3. Drizzle the condensed milk over the top.
+- Drizzle the condensed milk evenly over the nuts and cherries.

-5. Leave to cool and cut into squares.
+- Leave in the tin to cool before cutting into squares.